-There are many different organisations that can offer you a solid IT security framework for your business and below we’ve provided an overview of some of the better templates that can be used for your own IT security framework.
+There are many different organisations that can offer you a solid IT security framework for your business.
+Below we’ve provided an overview of outstanding templates that can be used for your own IT security framework.

 IT Security Framework Options in Australia

 The ASD is an agency within the Australian government based in Canberra.
 It’s responsible for cyber welfare and information security, as well as foreign signals intelligence and supporting military operations.
 The first two apply to us.
 The ASD’s cyber security division is known as the Australian Cyber Security Centre (ACSC).
 The ACSC provides information, advice, and assistance to prevent and combat cyber security threats in public and private sectors.